i-am-mine/debug-this-if-you-can/it-worked-on-my-machine/README.md

 Welcome to my digital cave of code thoughts — a place where things **worked on my machine**, and maybe (just maybe) they will work on yours too.

-## 🧠 What is this repo?
+## 🧠 What is this reposition?

-This is my ongoing, unapologetically opinionated collection of:
+This is my ongoing and unapologetically opinionated collection of:

-- 📝 **Things I have learned**: through practice, error messages, Stack Overflow rabbit holes, and hard-won victories.
+- 📝 **Things I have learned**: through practice, error messages, and hard-won victories.
 - 💬 **Opinions**: based on real-world experience, no theory without keyboard bruises.
 - 🤯 **Ideas**: some thoughtful, some bizarre, all worth exploring (at least once).